-On 1st January 2021 the EU transition period ends.
-This means all goods passing to and from the EU will require a Customs declaration and be subject to border controls.
-Over the past two years, Pembroke Dock Ferry Terminal (PDFT) has been working closely with partner agencies to facilitate the changes that will occur.
+On 1st January 2021 the EU transition period ended.
+This means all goods passing to and from the EU require a Customs declaration and are subject to border controls.
+Over the past two years, Pembroke Dock Ferry Terminal (PDFT) worked closely with partner agencies to facilitate the changes that occurred.

 Changes that have been made include:

 - A Border Control Post to enable UK Border Force to carry out additional physical checks on goods

 - An area for a range of Office of Transit functions